 I heard that we need to pay for training.
 Is that true?

+No - unless you want to have personalized training from JTI at your office.
+The contract provides for training 150 users.
 This training will likely be done in large, regional sessions.
 Ron will also be available for training after the original training has been completed and as needed.
 We envision training a local user that can then train new users as staff changes take place.

 What about the clause that mentions $500 per user, $2500 miniumum, plus expenses training costs?

-then that is what it would cost.
+This is only for on-site, personalized training.
+If you want JTI to come to your office and train your users personally, then that is what it would cost.
 You can opt to participate in the regional training and not be charged anything extra.

 If my jurisdiction does not like the one-size-fits-all product, can we change it?